yeasy/learning_pickleball/en/21_physics_biomechanics.md

 When a ball spins, its rotation affects the surrounding air, causing uneven air flow velocity around the ball.
 According to Bernoulli's principle, areas with higher flow speed have lower pressure, while areas with lower flow speed have higher pressure.

 Specifically:
-- **Topspin**: The ball's surface rotates forward; air at the top flows backward faster, air at the bottom flows slower
+- **Topspin**: The ball rolls forward, dragging the air at the bottom of the ball to flow faster
-  - Result: Lower pressure at top, higher pressure at bottom, creating downward force and sinking trajectory
+  - Result: faster flow and lower pressure at the bottom, higher pressure at the top, creating a downward force and a faster-sinking trajectory
   - After bounce: Forward rotation causes the ball to continue accelerating forward

-- **Backspin**: The ball's surface rotates backward; air at the top flows forward faster, air at the bottom flows slower
+- **Backspin**: The ball rotates backward, dragging the air at the top of the ball to flow faster
-  - Result: Higher pressure at top, lower pressure at bottom, creating upward force and flatter trajectory
+  - Result: faster flow and lower pressure at the top, higher pressure at the bottom, creating an upward force; the ball drops more slowly and floats (longer hang time)
   - After bounce: Backward rotation may cause the ball to decelerate or bounce slower

 - **Sidespin**: The ball rotates on its vertical axis; one side has faster air flow, the other side slower